-Richard Allan established his business in Mayfair in 1962 and produced an exceptional range and quantity of cutting-edge designs from the 60s until his retirement in the 1980s.
+Richard Allan established his business in Mayfair in 1962 and produced an exceptional range and quantity of cutting-edge designs in the 1960s and '70s.
 Our archive comprises many hundreds of original designs awaiting reinterpretation for the 21st century.

 Please do contact us to discuss potential ideas and developments.

 Since launching we have worked with H&M to create a sell-out fashion collection based on 1960s designs, marketed in seventy countries.